 this methi mushroom dish goes very well with some rotis or naans and even some jeera rice. we had this with phulkas. our lunch and dinners are very simple and not complicated. if i don’t make dal, then i end up making simple gravy dishes like this with some phulkas and salad.

-- 1 cup fresh methi leaves or 2 tbsp dry fenugreek leaves (kasuri methi)
+- 1 cup fresh methi leaves (fenugreek leaves) OR 2 tablespoon dry fenugreek leaves (kasuri methi)

-- 1 or 2 green chili, sliced or chopped
+- 1 or 2 green chili - sliced or chopped (hari mirch)

 - salt as required